qtds35k/aoe2overlay/README.md

-# Look, I don't know jack shit about front-end development -- 99% of this respo is hacked out using ChatGPT.
+# Bruh I don't know jack shit about front-end development -- 99% of this respo is hacked out using ChatGPT.

 ## Usage
 1. Find your aoe2.net profileId: